Beats Powerbeats Fit review: My favourite pair to date for running, gym, and walking workouts

 While these headphones thrive when I'm strolling on my walking pad and strength workouts, they really come into their own in high-intensity sessions, like running outdoors and treadmill workouts.
 The IPX4 durability rating means they can handle pretty much anything - aside from a dip in the pool.
 I've worn them in the pouring rain and while sweating it out on cardio machines.

 I tend to use the Transparency or Off modes when I'm outside, as I find the Noise Cancellation a little too protective for the outdoors.
-The noise cancelling is ideal for shutting out others' grunts and gym playlists inside that used to permeate through my headphones before I switched to Airpods and Beats headphones a few years ago.
+The noise cancelling is ideal for shutting out the grunts and gym playlists inside that used to permeate through my headphones before I switched to Airpods and Beats headphones a few years ago.
 They stay in place and clean up easily with a wipe after use, too.

 Commuting